| | | |

 Probiotics

 You can get probiotics in many ways: yogurt, kimchi, kombucha.
-The most likely to be in our home is homemade kombucha.
-Regular intake of probiotics is a great remedy to improve digestion and boost your immunity.
+We keep homemade kimchi, kefir and yogurt on hand at all times.
+Regular intake of probiotics is a great remedy to improve digestion and boost your immunity, anyway, and can really support your body in fighting off illness.

-Store-bought kombucha is the bomb but it is so easy, and way cheaper, to brew your own kombucha.
+Another probiotic option is kombucha.
+Store-bought kombucha is super yummy, and also super expensive.
+You can brew your own kombucha at home for significantly less money.
 Some even argue that it’s healthier than store-bought kombucha, but I can’t prove that statement right or wrong.

-What I do know is when our house gets sicks and calls in from work, it’s financially easier to pop open a homebrewed ‘buch than buy a $4.00 ‘buch at the store.
+What I do know is when the house gets sick, it’s financially easier to pop open a home brewed ‘buch than buy a $4.00 ‘buch at the store.
+Or eat a few spoonfuls of homemade yogurt (post coming soon!), add some home-fermented kefir to a smoothie or season a bowl or rice with homemade kimchi.

 Essential Oils

-There’s a lot of taboo around essential oils, and I’m not the best person to convince you that they’re the only way to live.
-I have been using more and more of them in my home.
+There’s a lot of taboo around essential oils, and I’m not the best person to convince you that they’re the only way to live because I don’t actually believe that.
+I believe that certain oils have their place, and others I can take or leave.

 If you’d like the try out the Simply Earth Subscription box (and I recommend it!), click here and use my code TGAHFREE to receive your BONUS BOX and a $20 gift card that you can use towards any purchase!